Using a Data Insight

 When you open a data insight, you see the data that is extracted from the AAI database according to the filters and data columns specified in its definition.
 The data is presented both in a summarizing graphic and in a detailed table.
 This topic describes what you find when viewing any data insight and how you can modify the data and its presentation in real time, while viewing the data insight.
 Furthermore, this topic covers the actions that you can take on a data insight, which includes triggering output to capture snapshots of the data, adding one to your dashboard, or sharing it with others, and more.

 This topic covers what is common to all data insights.
-For information about the Audit History data insight type, see The Audit History Data Insight.
+For specific information about the individual data insight types, see the related topics.

 Opening and Closing a Data Insight